AuriRex/GTFO_TheArchive/README.md

 Ever tried typing on the map screen only to be taken to the objectives screen after hitting the `o` key on your keyboard?
 This has been fixed.

+### No Dead Pings

+Fixes pings (red triangles, doritos) staying on dead enemies as a result of high ping.

+### No Magazine Drop Sound

+Removes the *globally audible* sound that playes whenever a magazine drops on the floor after a reload.

+### Reload Sound Cue

+Play a sound the moment your gun has reloaded. (= bullets have entered the gun)

+### Remove Story Dialog

+Prevents all level-based voice events that have subtitles assigned from playing.
+(Goodbye Schaefer & Co 😥)

+### Skip Elevator Animation

+Automatically skips the cutscene after initiating a cage drop.
+This leads to faster load times as the game only starts building the level once the cutscene is over.

 ### Unready Button - `[R1 - R5]`

 Adds an unready button into the older game versions.